ArekBalysNordic/connectedhomeip/docs/guides/nrfconnect_factory_data_configuration.md

 The factory data partition is an area in a device's persistent storage where a factory data set is stored.
 This area is configured using the [Partition Manager](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/scripts/partition_manager/partition_manager.html), within which all partitions are declared in the `pm_static.yml` file.

-To prepare an example that support a factory data, a *pm_static* file has to contain a partition named `factory_data`, and its size should be equal to at least 4 kB and be multiple of one Flash page (for nRF52 and nRF53 boards, a single page is 4 kB size).
+To prepare an example that support a factory data, a *pm_static* file has to contain a partition named `factory_data`, and its size should be a multiple of one flash page (for nRF52 and nRF53 boards, a single page is 4 kB size).

 Se below example to learn how to create a factory data partition in `pm_static.yml` file according to `pm_static.yml` from [lock app example](../../examples/lock-app/nrfconnect/configuration/nrf52840dk_nrf52840/pm_static_dfu.yml) and nRF52840DK board: